The sacrament of Reconciliation imparts to the sinner the life of God who reconciles.

 Among the penitent’s acts contrition occupies first place.
 Contrition is “sorrow of the soul and detestation for the sin committed, together with the resolution not to sin again.”

 The confession (or disclosure) of sins, even from a simply human point of view, frees us and facilitates our reconciliation with others.
-Through such an admission man looks squarely at the sins he is guilty of, takes responsibility for them, and thereby opens himself again to God and to the communion of the Church in order to make a new future possible.
+Through such an admission man looks squarely at the sins he is guilty of, takes responsibility for them, and thereby opens himself again to God and to the communion of the Parish in order to make a new future possible.

 Many sins wrong our neighbor.
 One must do what is possible in order to repair the harm (e.g., return stolen goods, restore the reputation of someone slandered, pay compensation for injuries).
 Simple justice requires as much.
 But sin also injures and weakens the sinner himself, as well as his relationships with God and neighbor.
 Absolution takes away sin, but it does not remedy all the disorders sin has caused.
 Raised up from sin, the sinner must still recover his full spiritual health by doing something more to make amends for the sin: he must “make satisfaction for” or “expiate” his sins.
 This satisfaction is also called “penance.”